A Digital Nomad’s Guide to Berlin

 Credit: Andrey Belenko licensed under CC BY 2.0

-This Airport was crucial in resupplying Berlin during the Berlin Blockade right after the Second World War. Β Now, the airport has been shut down and turned into one gigantic park.
+Tempelhof Airport was crucial in resupplying Berlin during the Berlin Blockade right after the Second World War.
+Now, the airport has been shut down and turned into one gigantic park.
 You can longboard down the runways or sunbathe on the grassy areas in between.
 It’s perfect for a picnic or BBQ in the summer.

 How to Stay Longer in Berlin

 The good news is that getting a work visa for non-EU citizens in Berlin is not too difficult.
-You can even apply for an artistic/ freelancer visa if you’re planning on working in the arts without any full-time job and this is a route many digital nomads in Berlin take.
+You can apply for an artistic/ freelancer visa if you’re planning on working in the arts without any full-time job and this is a route many digital nomads in Berlin take.

 On the other hand, Berlin was notorious in the past for high unemployment rates and low wages to go along with the cheap cost of living.
 That’s changing, as the German economy has been booming for years now and, thanks to the large tech industry, people with tech, product design or marketing skills won’t find it too difficult to find jobs that don’t require German fluency.
 You’ll find many of the jobs advertised on Berlin Startup Jobs.

+Most people in Berlin speak good English but if you want to stay longer in Berlin then learning German will make your day-to-day life so much easier, as you won’t have to ask a German friend to accompany you on every small administrative task.
 You’ll find that Berlin life comes with its fair share of bureaucracy from endless queues to register your address to paying various taxes and fees or filing tax returns.
 You’ll find plenty of options for German courses, including public subsidized beginner courses starting at roughly $2/class.

 Otherwise, Reddit is a fantastic resource for learning more about living in Berlin.
 The Berlin sub-reddit has a great wiki with answers to almost anything you could want to know.
 And if not, there’s quite a friendly community who are happy to answer questions not answered in the wiki.

-Pin Me πŸ™‚
+Pin Me 🙂

 Related posts